-- 18 East Montpelier Center is a residential hamlet, located on Center Road and extending from - Barnes Road to Dodge Road.
-The Center contains several historic structures, including the - 20 Parley Davis house, the Old Meeting House Church, a former schoolhouse, and Doty Cemetery. - Homes are clustered along Center Road, extending onto Barnes, Bliss and Brazier Roads.
-Center - Farm is in the village area, with abundant farmland and open space surrounding it.
-The Old - 23 Meeting House Church is the focal point of the village area, serving its congregation and - 24 providing a gathering place for community members. - 25 Traffic through the Center has been an on-going concern.
-The town recently reduced traffic - speeds on Center Road to 25 mph. - 27 East Montpelier Center is in the current Rural Residential and Agricultural zoning district and - 28 the Agricultural and Forest Conservation district. - 29 East Montpelier is likely to remain a small residential and agricultural center of town, with the - 30 historic focal point being the Old Meeting House Church.
-Future growth should be concentrated - 31 near Center Road.
+East Montpelier Center is a residential hamlet, located on Center Road and extending from Barnes Road to Dodge Road.
+The Center contains several historic structures including the Parley Davis house, the Old Meeting House Church, a former schoolhouse, and Doty Cemetery.
+Homes are clustered along Center Road and extending onto Barnes, Bliss and Brazier Roads.
+Center Farm is in the village area with abundant farmland and open space surrounding it.
+The Old Meeting House Church is the focal point of the village area, serving its congregation and providing a gathering place for community members.

+Traffic through the Center has been an on-going concern.
+The town recently reduced traffic speeds on Center Road to 25 mph.

+East Montpelier Center is in the current Rural Residential and Agricultural zoning district and the Agricultural and Forest Conservation district.

+East Montpelier is likely to remain a small residential and agricultural center of town with the historic focal point being the Old Meeting House Church.
+Future growth should be concentrated near Center Road.
 Techniques for traffic calming through the hamlet should be explored.

-32 Gallison Hill Growth Area
+Gallison Hill Growth Area

-- An area around the U-32 Middle/High School has been identified as a possible growth area for - 34 the town.
-Montpelier's sewer and water system extends to the school, providing an opportunity - 35 for an extension that could lead to future growth.
-No planning studies have been conducted. - 36 The Gallison Hill area is currently in the Residential and Commercial zoning district and the - 37 Rural Residential and Agricultural district.
+An area around the U-32 Middle/High School has been identified as a possible growth area for the town.
+Montpelier's sewer and water system extends to the school providing the opportunity for an extension that could lead to future growth.
+No planning studies have been conducted.

+The Gallison Hill area is currently in the Residential and Commercial zoning district and the Rural Residential and Agricultural district.

-- 1 The proximity of the school makes this area appropriate for residential growth, or potentially - 2 academically-oriented mixed uses.
-More detailed studies of the area's future potential should be - 3 undertaken within the next five years.
+The proximity of the school makes this area appropriate for residential growth or potentially academically-oriented mixed uses.
+More detailed studies of the area's future potential should be undertaken within the next five years.

-Rural Land Use Areas 4
+Rural Land Use Areas